-Topics in Complementary and Alternative Therapies (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]Skip to the navigation
+Topics in Integrative, Alternative, and Complementary Therapies (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]Skip to the navigation

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.